Upgrading to Intermediate Membership

 Intermediate Membership (IM) is suitable for those with some experience in copy-editing or proof-reading who are working towards Professional Membership.

 Please note: If you apply to join as an Intermediate Member, you must submit the evidence to support your application within one month of joining.
-After one month, we will enrol you as an Entry-Level Member (ELM) but, of course, you can upgrade at any time once you have joined as an ELM.
+If no upgrade form has been received within that time, we will enrol you as an Entry-Level Member (ELM) but, of course, you can upgrade at any time once you have joined as an ELM.

 There are only two requirements for upgrading to Intermediate Membership: